jameskelleher/wikipedia-pageviews/README.md

 ### How you’d improve on this application design?

 From the command line, you can only enter in dates.
 Everything else is hard-coded (mostly in `config.py`).
 It would be nice to have more controls over parameters from the command line.
 Better error reporting would be good too.
 Right now, issues that pop up (such as malformed lines in the input files) are simply printed to the console.
-It would be good to have these issues persisted to a log file, so they can be easily kept track of and reviewed later.
+It would be good to use a more powerful logger than can log these issues to a file, so they can be easily kept track of and reviewed later.